PropelAuth/terraform-provider-propelauth/docs/resources/api_key_settings.md

 page_title: "propelauth_api_key_settings Resource - propelauth"
 subcategory: ""
 description: |-
   Api Key Configurations.
-This is for configuring the API global settings for your project.
+API Key authentication allows you to create API Keys for your end users as well as your organizations in order to protect requests they make to your product.
+This resource is for configuring the API key settings in your project.
+  Note: API Keys are only available for use in non-test environments for some pricing plans.
 ---

 # propelauth_api_key_settings (Resource)

 Api Key Configurations.
-This is for configuring the API global settings for your project.
+API Key authentication allows you to create API Keys for your end users as well as your organizations in order to protect requests they make to your product.
+This resource is for configuring the API key settings in your project.

+Note: API Keys are only available for use in non-test environments for some pricing plans.

 ## Example Usage